-RACV welcomes the City of Melbourne’s draft transport strategy.
+RACV welcomes the City of Melbourne’s Transport Strategy 2030.

-However, RACV’s senior transport manager Peter Kartsidimas says the council’s recommendations, which include prioritising foot traffic in the CBD and introducing 30kmh speed limits, may have merit but need to be considered as part of a holistic Victorian transport plan, developed in concert with the state government.
+However, RACV’s senior transport manager Peter Kartsidimas says the council’s recommendations, which include prioritising public transport in the CBD and reducing the number of car movements through the city, may have merit but need to be considered as part of a holistic Victorian transport plan, developed in concert with the state government.

 “A lot of these ideas are not new and have been identified in previous bike plans, walking plans and strategies completed by the City of Melbourne,” says Peter.